 Lodge-style La Réserve Genève Hotel & Spa serves safari-inspired style on the banks of Lake Geneva.
 Set just outside the city, the relaxed resort is home to four restaurants and an all-modern spa on an age-defying mission.
-It's fit for grown-up getaways and family holidays alike, with two glittering pools – the outdoor number is covered by an ice rink in winter – a wooden playground and soothing swathes of garden.
+It's fit for grown-up getaways and family holidays alike, with two glittering pools, a wooden playground and soothing swathes of garden.
 And the delights of Geneva proper are just a vintage motorboat ride away…

 Get this when you book through us: